 The Virginia Department of Housing and Community Development (DHCD) is committed to creating safe, affordable, and prosperous communities in which to live, work and do business in Virginia.
 DHCD partners with Virginia's communities to develop their economic potential, increase entrepreneurial capacity, and help produce affordable neighborhoods.
-By partnering with local governments, nonprofit groups, state and federal agencies, and others, DHCD is working to improve the quality of life for Virginians.
+By partnering with local governments, nonprofit groups, the private sector, state and federal agencies, and others, DHCD is working to improve the quality of life for Virginians.

-DHCD invests more than \$100 million each year into housing and community development projects throughout the state - the majority of these are designed to help low-to-moderate income citizens.
+DHCD invests more than \$105 million each year into housing and community development projects throughout the state - the majority of these are designed to help low-to-moderate income citizens.
 This strategic investment of financial and technical resources fosters an environment that attracts private sector development and investment in communities.
-DHCD works to encourage and promote regional economic collaborations in economically distressed areas to stimulate job creation, economic development and build community capacity and leadership.
+DHCD works to encourage and promote regional economic collaborations to stimulate job creation, economic development and build community capacity and leadership, especially in economically distressed areas.
 By advocating for communities to work together on a regional basis, there are greater opportunities to package experiences more broadly, offering a wider array of economic opportunities to the communities.